Gumaiagu/Snake-game-in-terminal-with-Bash/README.md

 - Snake's head: the last element in the list of positions that the snake occupies, represented by an at sign (@).

-- Apple: is in a single variable, represented by the letter `p`.
+- Apple: is in a single variable, represented by the letter `ç`.

 - Snake's body: an element in the list of positions the snake occupies, represented by the letter `o`.